jundalisay/spblist/content/en/social/economics/smith/part-02.md

 ---
 heading: Part 2
-title: "Smith’s Labor Theory of Value vs. The Equilibrium of the Monetary Dogma"
+title: "Smith’s Labor Theory of Value versus The Equilibrium of the Monetary Dogma"
 date: 2013-11-18
-image: /photos/econ/crash.jpg
+image: /covers/smith.jpg
 description : "The Circular Flow of Economics emphasizes Businesses.
 That of Superphysics emphasizes balance and the natural price"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
 icon: /icons/pantry.png
+weight: 4
 toc: false
 ---

 {{< box >}}
 This is the early version of my Fallacy of Market Equilibrium Post that was sent to a journal but was not accepted.
 This led me to post to the internet instead.
 <cite>Juan</cite>
 {{< /box >}}

 ## The Monetary Dogma